Levels of analysis

 Group and Organizational Processes

 The third research division is Group and Organizational Processes.
-Members of social groups and organizations have to deal with two interrelated problems: How to organize their social relations, and how to solve their tasks in such a way that the group or organization is successful.
-The emphasis in the KLI research program is on how groups of individuals arrive at socially creative ways of organizing social relations and solving shared problems.
-Key topics include interdependence, social influence, affect and commitment, group decision-making, group performance, and leadership.
+Members of social groups and organizations have to deal with two interrelated problems: How to organize their social relations, and how to approach their tasks in such a way that the group or organization is successful.
+The emphasis in the KLI research program is on how groups of individuals arrive at ways of organizing social relations and solving shared problems.
+Key topics include interdependence, organizational norms, incentive structures, affect and commitment, group decision-making, group performance, diversity, and leadership.

 Group Processes and Intergroup Relations

 The fourth research division is Group Processes and Intergroup Relations.
-Research within this division addresses cognitive, affective, and behavioural aspects of relations between social groups.
-Among the key topics are social identity processes, social and self categorisation, prejudice and ingroup bias, “collective” emotions, and intergroup contact.
+Research within this division addresses cognitive, affective, and behavioral aspects of relations between social groups.
+Among the key topics are social identity processes, social and self categorization, prejudice and ingroup bias, “collective” emotions, intergroup conflict, and the role of culture in intergroup relations.